 The Articles of the Corporation provide that the Board must consist of a minimum of three directors, to be elected annually by the Shareholders.
-The Board currently consists of seven (7) directors.
-The Board mandate provides that, from January 1, 2022, directors who have reached the age of 70 are not eligible to stand for re-election.
-As such, Torstein Sanness, currently a director of the Corporation, is not eligible to stand for re-election at the Meeting.
+The Board currently consists of six (6) directors.
 At the Meeting, the Shareholders will be asked to set the number of directors of the Corporation at six (6).

 The Board recommends a vote "FOR" the setting of the number of directors of the Corporation at six (6).
-In the absence of a contrary instruction, the persons designated by management of the Corporation in the enclosed form of proxy intend to vote FOR the setting of the number of directors of the Corporation at six (6).
+In the absence of a contrary instruction, the persons designated by management of the Corporation in the enclosed proxy intend to vote FOR the setting of the number of directors of the Corporation at six (6).